uforia/MatterBot/README.md

 - Official github repository: https://github.com/uforia/matterbot/.
 - Pull/feature requests and comments are welcome: please open/post them on GitHub.
-- If you are looking to deploy MatterBot in a commercial setting, please reach out to me at my email adres w/ my current employer.
+- If you are looking to deploy MatterBot in a commercial setting, please reach out to me via my email address at my current employer.

 ## Status